-Not only that, but training provides a mental workout for your dog, giving them much needed mental stimulation.
+Not only that, but basic dog training provides a mental workout for your dog, giving them much-needed mental stimulation.
 Learning something new is both tiring and rewarding, and it offers an alternative to physical exercise if you want a happy and sleepy dog at the end of the day!

 How dogs learn

-So, what does this mean and how can we use it to help teach our dogs?
+So, what does this mean, and how can you use it to help teach your dog?

 So, if a dog sits and gets a treat, they are more likely to do it again.
-Training your dog using treats or toys, if they prefer is a quick and straightforward way to get your dog to perform on command.
+Dog training using treats or toys, if they prefer, is a quick and straightforward way to get your dog to perform on command.

-If you don’t want your dog to beg, don’t give them food from your plate for example.
-Likewise, if you want your dog to be comfortable in the car make sure the first few times you take them out for a ride you go somewhere fun rather than the vet for instance.
+If you don’t want your dog to beg, don’t give them food from your plate.
+Likewise, if you want your dog to be comfortable in the car, make sure the first few times you take them out for a ride, you go somewhere fun rather than the vet.

 Learning any new skill is difficult, and it won’t serve either you or your dog if you lose patience.
 Nor will the training be successful if your dog gets too tired to focus.
 If you begin to get irritated or start to think your dog is stubborn, stop the training session and pick it up again another time.

-It’s important that training is a positive experience for your dog.
-Using a reward, whether it’s food or a toy is by far the fastest and best way to get your dog excited about learning.
+It’s important that dog training is a positive experience for your dog.
+Whether it’s food or a toy, using a reward is by far the fastest and best way to get your dog excited about learning dog commands.

 Keep training sessions short and adjust your training expectations to your dog.
 Dogs learn at different speeds, so it’s important not to judge your dog based on the capabilities of another dog.